 By Murray Bourne, 21 Jan 2008

-Yahoo's Molly McCall runs Buzz Log, which gives a summary of what's hot in Web searches.
+Yahoo's Molly McCall runs Buzz Log (now defunct), which gives a summary of what's hot in Web searches.

 Why do search trends matter?
 Because they give an insight into what people are interested in - or worried about.